iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.14.0/report.md

 > I really like the idea of this app if it actually worked...
 But it doesn't.
 It continually pops up notifications telling me it's not connected because my Location isn't open when it clearly is.
 I've also now noticed that even though I have selected Auto Update so I will get the most recent numbers it's not updating either.
 Example: NSW has been showing most recent number as 14 new cases for days & I had just seen the Premier's speech for today & we have 4 new cases.
 Even allowing for 24hour turnaround that is still wrong.
 I'll be interested to see homuch longer we are consistently getting 14 new cases per day.
 C'mon techs we expect much better than this when you pushed so hard for everyone to download this app.
 There's no point in having it that I can see.
 If anyone knows a Web page that simply gives current updates per area searched please help me as I'm in the very high risk category & would like to be aware if/when there's new cases to be aware of.
 Thanks everyone it sure looks to me like the online community will be more help to me than the official govt app at this point.
 Unless of course they put the effort in to have it work properly because short of a miracle we are stuck with this virus for the forseeable future &ppossibly beyond.<br> :date: __2020-10-30 02:07:56__

-> I don't get codes will I need two get scanning or anything else if you'll be pretty please do something about this I will be gripple<br> :date: __2020-10-26 06:36:18__

 #### 2-star reviews